franciscojavierarceo/DQN-Event-Summarization/README.md

 This is the repo for our {Francisco Javier Arceo, Chris Kedzie} implementation of a DQN-LSTM for Event Summarization.

-The code has TBD main files, to run the code simply enter in the command line:
+To run the code simply enter in the command line:

     th runModelProd.lua